IBM/guide-conveyor-simulator/README.md

 * Optional: A mobile phone on which to run the *Conveyor belt* sample web application to send accelerometer data.

 ## Deploy to IBM Cloud
-If you want to deploy directly to Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and pipeline for deploying basic conveyor belt with an IoT device that sends monitoring data to Watson IoT Platform on IBM Cloud, else jump to [Steps](#steps)
+If you want to deploy directly to IBM Cloud, click on 'Deploy to IBM Cloud' button below to create a IBM Cloud DevOps service toolchain and pipeline for deploying basic conveyor belt with an IoT device that sends monitoring data to Watson IoT Platform on IBM Cloud, else jump to [Steps](#steps)

 [![Deploy to IBM Cloud](https://metrics-tracker.mybluemix.net/stats/10963692ccbfc7cd46c6d15f02959c71/button.svg)](https://console.ng.bluemix.net/devops/setup/deploy/?repository=https://github.com/IBM/guide-conveyor-simulator)